-Parents across England find out today which primary school their children will be placed in, via a letter from their local authority.
+Tens of thousands of parents across England find out today which primary school their children has been placed in, and whether or not they have got their top choice.

 Do you have grounds for an appeal?

-As primary schools are limited to a maximum of 30 students per class for five to seven year-olds, any initial application for such schools will be turned down if a school has already reached that limit.
+Primary schools are limited to a maximum of 30 students per class for five to seven-year-olds, meaning any initial application can be turned down if a school has already reached that limit.

 However, parents can still appeal decisions by these schools if any of the following apply: